What Exactly is Dividend Payout Ratio?

 When Stock Research and Big Macs Collide

 We believe that being able to directly compare stocks and ETFs in many different ways is critical for making smart decisions.
 Yet before Stock Rover, there were no affordable, integrated programs that allowed investors to do deep, side-by-side stock and ETF evaluation.
 Stock Rover has broken away from the pack by offering dynamic and easy-to-use tools for direct stock, ETF and portfolio comparison.

 At the heart of Stock Rover is the Table.
 Don’t let the humble name of this comparison tool fool you—it’s powerful.
 The Table has the familiar feel and function of an offline spreadsheet program, including the ability to sort, filter, color rows, and even add comments.
 On top of that, it pulls up-to-date financials and pricing data, and lets you dynamically swap out datasets at the click of a mouse.

 Add tickers one-by-one, or by loading datasets such as your portfolios or the DJIA.
 You can then compare these rows across hundreds of financial columns, which are organized into “views” such as Growth, Valuation, Momentum, Dividends, and Historical Returns.
 Create new views using any columns you like, or update existing views by adding, removing, or reordering columns.

-An example of tickers being compared in the Table
+An example of tickers from the Dow 30 being compared in the Table

 Get a grasp on a potential investment by digging into the details on our Insight panel.
 Stock Rover’s Insight Panel is home to detailed fundamental data, financial statements, sales, earnings, cash flow and dividend analysis, analyst ratings, company news, earnings transcripts and much more.